mh-qureshi/Personal-Website/README.md

-Creating a personal website to showcase my skills and projects (kind of like a portfolio but made as platform for me to provide updated on current projects I am working on as well as the projects I did in the past.)
+Creating a personal website to showcase my skills and projects. kind of like a portfolio but made as platform for me to provide updated on current projects I am working on as well as the projects I did in the past.

 # Getting Started with Create React App